Welcome to today's edition of the Rush 24-7 podcast.

 The Constitution does not confer rights on aliens with property or presence within the United States, they said.

-We are aware of no case in the past that says habeas corpus is available to aliens held in an overseas military base leased from a foreign government.
+We are aware of no case in the past that says habeas corpus is available to aliens held in an overseas military base, leased from a foreign government.

-Now the Clinton appointed judge, Judith Rogers uh uh dissented, said that it was unconstitutional for Congress to deny habeas corpus to the detained men.
+Now, the Clinton-appointed judge, Judith Rogers, dissented, said that it was unconstitutional for Congress to deny habeas corpus to the detained men because this is not a time of national emergency, she wrote.

-It's not a time of national emergency, and uh such as that, Congress had no authority to restrict the right to habeas corpus through the Military Commissions Act.
+And such as that, Congress had no authority to restrict the right to habeas corpus through the Military Commissions Act.

-So this is hanging by thread, but it's on to the Supreme Court now, ladies and gentlemen.
+So this is hanging by a thread, but it's on to the Supreme Court now, ladies and gentlemen.

 And of course, we have a thriving merchandise business at Club Gitmo, which is now guaranteed to continue.

-And don't forget, well, you go to uh the EIB store to pick up on your club Gitmo gear.
+And don't forget, when you go to the EIB store to pick up on your Club Gitmo gear, we need to add some Club Gitmo for life.

-Let's move on to Britain and Iraq.
+Let's move on to Britain and Iraq now.

-Now, the drive-by media is just ecstatic over the announcement by Tony Blair.
+The drive-by media is just ecstatic over the announcement by Tony Blair.

-They're going to start a troop withdrawal.
+They're going to start a troop withdrawal, a Britz are, from Iraq.

 They just couldn't contain themselves.